-There is groundsheet too for the porch too that clips into place.
-When it was very wet we left this out (as our boots were very soggy) but used it when camping in drier weather.
+There is a groundsheet for the porch that clips into place.
+We left this out when it was very wet (as our boots were very soggy) but used it when camping in drier weather.

-The porch as a second internal door.
-This second door can be unzipped to expose a flyscreen, enabling you to get plenty of fresh air but without the bugs.
+The porch has a second internal door.
+This second door can be unzipped to expose a flyscreen, enabling you to get plenty of fresh air without the bugs.

 The main tent area is large with lots of headroom.

 It feels quite warm inside the Kiowa.
-This not only comes from the polycotton fabric that insulates better than polyester tents, but the light has a warm glow as it shines through the light mocha tent skin.
+This comes from the polycotton fabric that insulates better than polyester tents, and the light has a warm glow as it shines through the light mocha tent skin.

-The groundsheet in the Kiowa can be unzipped and removed, or just unzipped a little bit so that you can pass in a cable if you are on an electric hookup.
+The groundsheet in the Kiowa can be unzipped and removed or just unzipped a little so that you can pass in a cable if you are on an electric hookup.

-Robens recommend that the groundsheet should be rolled back if you are using a stove in the tent….more on that later.
+Robens recommends that the groundsheet be rolled back if you use a stove in the tent….more on that later.